Pipe burst forces four-storey high water jet at Bukit Batok carpark

 Police and officials from the town council were among those who responded to the incident.

-Channel NewsAsia understands that water agency PUB turned off supply to the burst, and an excavator was deployed to reach the burst pipe.
+Channel NewsAsia understands that an excavator was deployed to reach the burst pipe.

-We also understood that residents' water supply was not affected.
-However, it remains unclear why the burst happened.

 Additional reporting by Alexia Leong.